 To estimate the prices of fossil fuel trades in 2022, we first derive historical monthly average prices for imports from Russia to the EU from Eurostat, and to the rest of the world from UN COMTRADE, since the trade values are indicated both in physical and monetary terms.
 We then fit models between these historical prices and average monthly spot prices for the current month and with lags (Brent crude oil, TTF gas, Newcastle steam coal, Asian LNG, ARA coal).
 Models are built for main trading partners individually, and for the rest of the world as a whole.

-Since the start of the invasion, the reluctance of many traders to take cargoes from Russia has driven discounted pricing of Russian oil.
-We apply the discount between Brent and Urals crude prices to crude oil exports to Europe and the discount between Brent and ESPO to exports to Asia.
+Since the start of the invasion, the reluctance of many traders to take cargoes from Russia, and more recently, bans on imports, have driven discounted pricing of Russian oil.
+We apply the discount between Brent and Urals crude prices to crude oil exports from Russia’s Baltic and Black Sea ports and the discount between Brent and ESPO to oil exports from Russia’s Pacific ports.

 Oil-indexed gas contracts have become less common over time, so we include a time interaction term in the model for pipeline gas prices.
 These models are then applied to current spot prices to estimate contract prices.